The Two Faces of War: Content

-The war resulted in two victories: the independence of Guinea-Bissau and Cape Verde and democracy in Portugal.
-It is this "paired adventure" that Andringa and Flora want to tell through the voices of those who lived through the conflict.
+Throughout the documentary we see an homage to Amílcar Cabral, founder of the PAIGC.
+The testimonies show the magnitude of Cabral who, despite being in the middle of the conflict between the two countries, has never ceased to feel to the Portuguese people as something of their own.
+It is the "paired adventure" of independence war in former colonies and the rise of democracy in Portugal that Andringa and Flora want to tell through the voices of those who lived through the conflict.
 Diana Andringa and Flora Gomes are the narrators of the documentary.
 The soundtrack is made up of music from Portuguese, Guinea and Cape Verde from the featured period.